-The academy approaches fundraising through its fairly newly formed Friends of Oakwood group.
-This is in its second year and has been very successful in lifting parental engagement across the whole school.
-We now have many planned events such as the Halloween disco, the Christmas Fair and other such events.
+The academy approaches fundraising through its Friends of Oakwood group.
+This has been very successful in lifting parental engagement across the whole school.
+There are many planned events such as the Halloween disco, the Christmas Fair and other such events.
 This runs as a charity organisation associated with the academy that follows PTA standards.
 There are no direct commercial participators that work with the PTA.
 All information is always shared with the school community through letters and other forms of social media.
-The trust has not received any complaints relating to this fundraising over the 2018-19 period.
+The trust has not received any complaints relating to this fundraising over the 2019-20 period.